 Dedicated to my Dad - William H. Burner

 Return of Prodigal Son was written shortly after my foster Dad's death.
 I have had it tucked away for years but want to share it with you now as to why the words: "And put a ring on his hand, and shoes on his feet" (Luke 15:22) have become so dear to me!
 (Comment)

-Picture was taken when we came to live with the Burner's.
+Picture was taken when we first came to live with the Burner's.

 However, as I grew older my foster Dad and I (who I will refer to as Dad as he did raise my sister and I) did not agree on everything and I'm sure he oftentimes became very frustrated with me.
 I did him many a wrong and he had every right to reject me as a son; but he did not.
 I entered the service after a failure to complete Business College due to riotous living as that of the Prodigal Son.